25 Places to Visit in Mysore, Tourist Places & Top Attractions

 Mysore is world-famous for its silk sarees, and the Government Silk Factory shows you exactly how they are made.
 It's fascinating to witness the dyeing, weaving, and transformation of raw silk threads into shimmering sarees.
 The rhythmic sound of the loom and the sight of vibrant colours make the process come alive.
 At the end of the tour, visitors can purchase authentic Mysore silk directly from the source, ensuring quality and authenticity.

 Even if you do not plan to shop, seeing the craftsmanship firsthand helps you appreciate why Mysore silk has earned global fame.
-It is craft, culture, and history combined.
+It offers craft, culture, and history combined together, making it one of the top places to visit in Mysore.

 15